TotallyInformation/node-red-contrib-uibuilder/README.md

 as it would be in Node-RED, use the `msgSend` function to send a message back to Node-RED that will be passed downstream from the node.

+You will want to change the front-end code to match your requirements since, by default, it displays some rough dynamic information using JQuery and reflects any recieved messages back to Node-RED (including control messages).

+Just make a copy of the `index.html` and `index.js` files from the mast `src` folder to the local `src` folder.
+See the *[Preference Tree](#preference-tree)* and other sections below for how to find these.

 ## Design

-- A single node is used to define an end-point (by its URL path)
+- A single node is used to define an end-point (by its URL path).
-- The node can be included as many times as you like - but each **must** have a unique URL path name
+- The node can be included in flows as many times as you like - but each instance **must** have a unique URL path name.
-- Each node instance will have its own, dedicated Socket.IO connection (using Socket.IO namespacing)
+- Each node instance gets its own Socket.IO namespace matching the URL path setting.
+  Note that Socket.IO will efficiently share sockets while keeping traffic separated by namespace.
-- The node's module contains default html, JavaScript and CSS files that are used as master templates
+- The node's module contains default html, JavaScript and CSS files that are used as master templates.
-- On deployment of the first instance, a new folder is created within your Node-RED user directory (typically `~/.node-red`) with a fixed name of `uibuilder`
+- On deployment of the *first* instance, a new folder is created within your Node-RED user directory (typically `~/.node-red`) with a fixed name of `uibuilder`.
 - On deployment of any new instance, a new sub-folder within `uibuilder` is created.
-The name is the same as the URL path specified in the node instance's settings. (defaults to `uibuilder`)
+The name is the same as the URL path specified in the node instance's settings. (defaults to `uibuilder`). `src` and `dist` sub-folders are also created.
+- If the `dist` folder contains an `index.html` file, the `dist` folder will be used, otherwise the `src` folder will be used.
-- Any resource (html, css, js, image, etc) placed within this sub-folder is available to the browser client.
-The default URL would be `http://localhost:1880/uibuilder` (where the path is set as per the point above)
+- Any resource (html, css, js, image, etc) placed within the `dist`/`src` sub-folder is available to the browser client.
+The default URL would be `http://localhost:1880/uibuilder` (where the path is set as per the point above).
-- Any resource in this sub-folder that has the same name as resources in other resource paths will be given preference - see *Preference Tree* below.
+- Any resource in the `dist`/`src` sub-folder that has the same name as resources in other resource paths (such as the master resource path) will be given preference - see *Preference Tree* below.
-- Each node instance gets its own Socket.IO namespace matching the URL path setting.
-Note that Socket.IO will efficiently share sockets while keeping traffic separated by namespace
-- Any msg sent to a node instance is sent through unchanged to the UI via Socket.IO.
+- Any msg sent to a node instance is sent through to the UI via Socket.IO.
+If `topic` is set in settings and not in the `msg`, the version from settings will be added.
   NOTE that this may present security and/or performance issues.
-In particular, you should remove msg.res and msg.req objects as they are both very large and often contain circular references
+In particular, you should remove msg.res and msg.req objects as they are both very large and often contain circular references.
-- Users can install front-end libraries using npm, these can be accessed in front-end code via the "vendor" path, see below.
-The list of libraries made available is set via Node-RED's settings.js file in `uibuilder.userVendorPackages` (Eventually, also via the nodes settings).
+- Users can install front-end libraries using npm into their `userDir` folder.
+If using the `src` sub-folder, these can be accessed in front-end code via the "vendor" path, see below.
+The list of user libraries made available is given via Node-RED's settings.js file in `uibuilder.userVendorPackages` (Eventually, also via the nodes settings).
+- Eventually, a link to webpack will be provided to enable packing/compiling of `src` code to `dist`.
+  This will enable front-end code to use non-native libraries such as JSX, ES6, Foundation, etc.

 ## Preference Tree

-This node adds a number of resource locations (physical file-system locations) to the URL path (default `/uibuilder`) defined.
+The uibuilder node adds a number of statically served web resource locations (physical file-system locations) to the URL path (default `/uibuilder`) defined.
 It is up to the user to ensure that file/folder names do not clash.

 The order of preference is as follows:

-1. The `dist` folder within the node instance URL setting (default: `uibuilder`, default physical location: `~/.node-red\uibuilder\uibuilder\dist`)
+1. The `dist` folder within the node instance URL setting (default: `uibuilder`, default physical location: `~/.node-red/uibuilder/uibuilder/dist`)

    *only added if index.html exists in this folder*

-2. The `src` folder within the node instance URL setting (default: `uibuilder`, default physical location: `~/.node-red\uibuilder\uibuilder\src`)
+2. The `src` folder within the node instance URL setting (default: `uibuilder`, default physical location: `~/.node-red/uibuilder/uibuilder/src`)

    *only added if index.html DOES NOT exist in the dist folder*

-   In this case, an optional node configuration variable is used to provide a list of package names that will be added to the `vendor` sub-path of the URL so that users can install their own front-end libraries.
+   In this case, an optional node configuration variable (`uibuilder.userVendorPackages`) is used to provide a list of package names that will be added to the `vendor` sub-path of the URL so that users can install their own front-end libraries.
 This is only added when not using the dist folder as that is expected to have all of the vendor code compiled together using webpack.

-3. The node installations `dist` folder (default physical location: `~/.node-red\node_modules\node-red-contrib-uibuilder\nodes\dist`)
+3. The node installations `dist` folder (default physical location: `~/.node-red/node_modules/node-red-contrib-uibuilder/nodes/dist`)

    *only added if index.html exists in this folder*

-4. The node installations `src` folder (default physical location: `~/.node-red\node_modules\node-red-contrib-uibuilder\nodes\src`)
+4. The node installations `src` folder (default physical location: `~/.node-red/node_modules/node-red-contrib-uibuilder/nodes/src`)

    *only added if index.html DOES NOT exist in the dist folder*

    In this case, the `vendor` subpath will be available with some pre-installed vendor packages.
    Currently `normalize.css` and `jquery`.

 In addition, this node uses the httpNodeMiddleware Node-RED setting allowing for ExpressJS middleware to be used.
-For example, for implementing user security.
+For example, implementing user security.

 ### Front-end path summary

 Front-end files in `~/.node-red/node_modules/node-red-contrib-uibuilder/nodes/src/` may use the url paths:

-- `[/<httpNodeRoot>]/<url>/` - for most things (e.g. `<script src="index.js"></script>`)
+- `[/<httpNodeRoot>]/<url>/` - for most things
+  e.g. `<script src="index.js"></script>`
-- `vendor` - for things like normalize.css (e.g. `<link rel="stylesheet" href="vendor/normalize.css/normalize.css">`)
+- `vendor` - for things like normalize.css & JQuery and other front-end libraries installed using npm either by this module or as packages in your `userDir`
+  e.g. `<link rel="stylesheet" href="vendor/normalize.css/normalize.css">`
-- `<script src="/socket.io/socket.io.js"></script>` for socket.io
+- `<script src="/uibuilder/socket.io/socket.io.js"></script>` - for socket.io
+  The static /uibuilder prefix is used here to ensure all instances of clients for this node use the same, correct, instance of socket.io

 ### Physical file/folder location summary

 Folders and files for resources on the device running Node-RED are:

-- `<userDir>\uibuilder\<url>\src\` - local source files for front-end use (e.g. html, js, css)
+- `<userDir>/uibuilder/<url>/src/` - local source files for front-end use (e.g. html, js, css)
-- `<userDir>\uibuilder\<url>\dist\` - local compiled files for front-end use
+- `<userDir>/uibuilder/<url>/dist/` - local compiled files for front-end use
-- `<userDir>\node_modules\node-red-contrib-uibuilder\nodes\src\` - this modules source files for front-end use (e.g. html, js, css)
+- `<userDir>/node_modules/node-red-contrib-uibuilder/nodes/src/` - this modules source files for front-end use (e.g. html, js, css)
-- `<userDir>\node_modules\node-red-contrib-uibuilder\nodes\dist\` - this modules compiled files for front-end use
+- `<userDir>/node_modules/node-red-contrib-uibuilder/nodes/dist/` - this modules compiled files for front-end use
+- `<userDir>/node_modules/<package-name>` - when included via the `uibuilder.userVendorPackages` global
+  setting (in `settings.js`).
+  Note that each package will have its own folder structure that you will need to understand in order to use the package in the browser.
+These are often poorly documented.

 ## Known Issues

+- **Socket.IO is not yet secured!** Do not use over the Internet unless you *really* don't care about the data you are passing back and forth.
-- On redeploy, existing clients do not reconnect, page has to be reloaded.
-Works if NR is restarted.
+- Workaround applied: Client tries to reconnect with increasing timeouts. ~~On redeploy, existing clients do not reconnect, page has to be reloaded.
+Works if NR is restarted.~~
+- Uniqueness of the URL is not validated for multiple instances, could cause some "interesting" effects!
+- Currently, when you send a msg to a node instance, the msg is sent to **all** front-end clients connected to that url.
+There is, as yet, no way to send to a single front-end client.
+- Currently the _forward_ setting does nothing.

 ## To Do

-- Add control msgs from server to client on closedown of server (e.g. for redeploy)
-- Add logic to client to start retrying to connect after server closedown
+- Add validation to `url` setting
+  Allow A-Z, a-z, 0-9, _, - and / only.
+Limit to 50 characters (maybe less)
+- Allow websocket messages to an individual front-end instance by including the socket ID in the output msg
-- Add topic to node config
+- Implement forward input to output
+- Add safety validation checks to `msg` before allowing it to be sent/recieved to/from front-end
-- Add userVendorPackages to node config
+- Add integrated ExpressJS security to Socket.IO
-- Copy template files to local override folder if not already existing
+- Process `httpNodeAuth`
 - Add FE code to enable easier integration with user-supplied function on receipt of msg.
   Maybe a global fn name or msg.prototype?
 - Tidy front-end JS code to make integration easier